2013 Volkswagen Eos Interior

 - "It accommodates two with good space, and four in a pinch, though we wouldn't recommend it for four adults beyond a quick jaunt to the beach on a sunny day." -- New Car Test Drive (2012)

-The 2013 Volkswagen Eos comes standard with dual-zone climate control, HD Radio, iPod integration, an auxiliary audio jack, Bluetooth, satellite radio and an eight-speaker CD audio system.
+The 2013 Volkswagen Eos comes standard with dual-zone automatic climate control, HD Radio, iPod integration, an auxiliary audio jack, Bluetooth, satellite radio and an eight-speaker CD audio system.
 Although there are only four airbags that protect the front-seat occupants, the Eos comes standard with a rollover protection system for the rear seats, which deploys steel beams from behind the rear-seat head restraints in an accident.
 The Eos also has Volkswagen’s crash response system.
 In a crash, the system automatically shuts off the fuel supply, turns on the hazard lights and unlocks the doors.
-Available features include push-button start, navigation, a rearview camera and 10-speaker Dynaudio sound system.
+Available features include push-button start, navigation, a rearview camera and a 10-speaker Dynaudio sound system.

 Reviewers think the Eos’ tech features are easy to use, with one saying the different menus have intuitive navigation.
 One test driver says the touch screen is hard to see in bright light, especially with the top down.
 The optional audio system receives positive comments for its impressive sound quality.